Why stories are so very effective

 Brain researchers believe that every thought and decision process is accompanied by inner images that our brain constructs in a ceaseless process of creation.
 These constructions are based on images of perceptions which send our senses to the brain convolutions, the images of memories of earlier experiences, and the inner images of the imagination.

-Good salespeople and exciting brands set a real head cinema in motion with their stories.
-Marketing people call the Brain Scripts.
-"We are all looking for our own story.
-The Brain Scripts, the stories of the others, help us with this, "writes Austrian media dramaturge Christian Mikunda in his book The Forbidden Place or The Staged Seduction.
+Good salespeople and exciting brands set their true stories in motion with their stories.
+Marketing people call this brain scripts.
+“We are all looking for our own story.
+The Brain Scripts, the stories of the others, help us to do this, ”wrote the Austrian media dramaturg Christian Mikunda in his book The Forbidden Place or The Staged Seduction.

 3 Steps to a good story: Management needs story-tellers